afaqirz67/ProjectRobo-A/README.md

 ## Pictures of final CAD design
 The design of particular parts, especially the interior, had to be changed due to the changes of microcontrollers inside.
-The space inside was modified to place in the AA battery pack, servo drivers, ESP-32, and the breadboard accordingly.
+The space inside was modified to be placed in the AA battery pack, servo drivers, ESP-32, and the breadboard accordingly.

 ![Robo-A full ](https://user-images.githubusercontent.com/56890879/135955293-255680c7-2bed-497a-92ce-4f4a4916a33f.png)